-Never Too Old to Learn: 11 Best Free Online Courses for Retirees
+Never Too Old to Learn: 10 Best Free Online Courses for Retirees

 Udacity offers the free course "Web Development: How to Build a Blog" for users who have some basic knowledge of computer science and would consider themselves intermediate.
 In six modules, the course teaches students how to create a blog from the ground up.
 Even though the prerequisites suggest some web development experience, even users who didn't have extensive experience say this course was informative and well-executed.
 During retirement, a blog could keep family and friends informed of new experiences and travels or serve as an educational or informative domain on a topic of interest.
 This course is on demand, so it can be completed at any time.

 More than 2,700 students have reviewed "Work Smarter, Not Harder: Time Management for Personal & Professional Productivity," a University of California course offered through Coursera, giving it a 4-star rating.
 The business school news site Poets and Quants lists this course as an "essential MOOC in business," with topics including delegation, expectations of superiors, and managing existing resources.
-For those considering a new career in retirement, these topics may be especially applicable.
+For those considering a new career during retirement, these topics may be especially applicable.
 Reviewers call the course "practical" and "interesting," and many also say they learned valuable tools for managing time more effectively.
 This course can be audited for free.

 Perhaps poetry is one of the classes you skipped in college and always wanted to revisit.
 "Modern & Contemporary American Poetry" is one of "the 50 most popular MOOCs of all time," according to Online Course Report, so this is the one to take.
-The 5-star course gets glowing reviews and gives students free access to all the material.
+The 5-star course gets glowing student reviews and gives free access to all the material.
 Billed as fast-paced, this 10-week course focuses on modern and contemporary U.S. poetry with weekly interactive discussions to reiterate the material.